jhlagado/struct-z80/README.md

 _endswitch
 ```

 The way this works is that each case is tested in turn and, if a condition is met, the `_case` immediately following the test is executed.
-After that it jumps to `_endswitch`.
+After that it jumps to the `_endswitch`.

 If the condition fails it falls through to the next case and so on.
 If none of the cases execute then it falls through to the final "default" case just before the `_endswitch`.